The Best Bitcoin and Cryptocurrency Exchange Guide

 While CFDs are very appealing due to their ease of use, they don’t allow you possession of the actual coins.
 The process is the equivalent of betting on the fact gold will rise in price instead of actually buying gold.

 You won’t be able to withdraw the cryptocurrency you bought into your wallet.
-The only thing you’re doing is buying (or selling) a contract regarding the coin’s price in US dollars, euros, or some other form of government currency.
+The only thing you’re doing is buying (or selling) a contract regarding the coin’s price in USD, EUR, or some other form of government currency.

 CFDs also allow you to leverage your bets by borrowing money from them (also known as margin trading).
 While this can give you a great upside for successful trades, it also holds a lot of risk of losing your money very quickly.